 - Ctrl/Cmd + D to deselect the selection

 That’s it.
 You’ve now created your first Luminosity Mask!
 Let’s break down what just happened:

 Luminosity Masks are selections based on the brightness of the image.
 When selecting the RGB channel we activate a selection that highlights the brights of the image.
-This selection is the broadest highlight selection and is often referred to as Brights 1 or Lights 1.
-As you can see when we created the selection, marching ants define the selected area and indicate that a mask/selection is active.
+This selection is the broadest brights selection and is often referred to as Brights 1 or Highlights 1.
+Marching ants define the selected area and indicate that a mask/selection is active.

 Note: Photoshop only creates marching ants around areas that are at least 50% selected.
-That means that there are still areas that are selected which are not defined by marching ants.
-Pay attention to the new channel layer for a more accurate definition of which parts of the image will be affected (white reveal and black conceal).
+That means that there are still areas that are selected that are not defined by marching ants.
+Look at the new channel layer for a more accurate display of which parts of the image will be affected (white reveal and black conceal).

 The selection we made in the steps above is the broadest bright mask that defines all the bright values of the image.
 When working with Luminosity Masks we often want to further refine the selection and work with even more specific parts of the image.